Pylons/docs-style-guide/README.rst

 docs-style-guide
 ****************

-Documentation Style Guide for all projects under the Pylons Project
+`Pylons Project Documentation Style Guide <https://docs.pylonsproject.org/projects/docs-style-guide/>`_

+This project is the style guide for documentation of all projects under the Pylons Project.

 .. _contributing: